openstack/openstack-manuals/doc/networking-guide/source/config-address-scopes.rst

 #.
 Create subnet pools specifying the name (or UUID) of the address
    scope that the subnet pool belongs to.
-If you have existing subnet pools, use the ``subnetpool-update`` command to put them in a new address scope:
+If you have existing subnet pools, use the :command:`neutron subnetpool-update` command to put them in a new address scope:

    .. code-block:: console